 The overhanging beam is one like a simply supported beam, but it’s one end overhand or extended from support to some distance.

 Generally, every end of the beam is supported by the column.
 In the case of an overhanging beam, one end of a beam is supported by a column and the other end is overhung without support.

 Overhanging beams generally used to make shades or balconies, can vary from 40–120 cm in common residential buildings.

 8. Double Overhanging Beam

-As its name suggests it is a double overhanging portion on both the ends of the beam.
-In short, These types of Beams will have overhangs portion at both the support.
+As its name suggests it is a double overhanging portion on both ends of the beam.
+In short, These types of Beams will have an overhang portion at both the support.